MAGI003769/Image-Processing/Lab4/README.md

 **Zig-zag Reordering**

-As figure below illustrates, we will use a zig-zag reordering to convert two dimensional matrix into a vector for sequential entropy coding.
+As figure below illustrates, we will use a zig-zag reordering to convert two dimensional matrix into a vector for later entropy coding.

 ![zigzag](https://upload.wikimedia.org/wikipedia/commons/thumb/4/43/JPEG_ZigZag.svg/220px-JPEG_ZigZag.svg.png)